2pavel/clickup-automation-poc/README.md

 # clickup-automation-poc
-Proof of concept - Selenium test automation framework for GUI and API testing.
+Proof of concept - BDD test automation framework for GUI and API testing with Serenity, REST Assured and Cucumber.

 Currently under construction :)